yschroe/chessalyzer.js/README.md

 # Changelog

+-   1.5.0:
+    -   Added `printHeatmap(...)` function to print a heatmap to the console.
+    -   `generateHeatmap(...)` and `generateComparisonHeatmap(...)` now return an object instead of an array.
+-   1.4.1:
+    -   Updated dependencies
 -   1.4.0:
     -   Added ECO key tracking to the `GameTrackerBase` class.
     -   Added optional `finish()` method that is called on the trackers after all games have been processed.